 Depending on where you live this virus can be anywhere in the top 10.
 For example, most developed countries won’t have a lot of patients.
 There is a high chance of getting this, especially when there’s blood involved, easy peasy anal sex will do.
 Why?
 As you may know, the anus is not made to be stretched that way.
 Micro tears will turn up and they bleed.
 Blood contact with someone who is infected with hepatitis B gives you about 30% chance of getting it.
 This virus infects your liver and turns you yellow.
 Difficult to treat if you get the chronic version of the infection.
 So maybe at least wear a condom when doing anal sex or when your partner is menstruating? (or maybe without the question mark).

 And last but certainly not least.
 HIV.
-Most famous, but actually you have a very small chance of getting it: the chances are 0.01%.
+Most famous, but actually you have a very small chance of getting.
 And with modern medicine it is even less.
 Why is it still so nasty: it is incurable.
 Not a death sentence anymore – especially in the Western countries – like it was in the 80’s, more like a very nasty chronic illness that requires you to take medication.
 For some easy with one pill once a day, every day, for the rest of your life, for others more troublesome.